Arsenic, Random, Urine

 Arsenic also competes with phosphate for binding to adenosine triphosphate during its synthesis by mitochondria via oxidative phosphorylation, causing formation of the lower energy adenosine diphosphate monoarsine.
 This results in loss of energy supply to aerobic cells.
 Cardiac cells are particularly sensitive to this form of energy loss; fatigue due to poor cardiac output is a common symptom of arsenic exposure.

 Arsenic furthermore binds avidly with any hydrated sulfhydryl group on protein, distorting the 3-dimensional configuration of that protein, causing it to lose activity.
 Interaction of arsenic with epithelial cell protein at the sites of highest physiologic concentration, the small intestine and proximal tubule of the kidney, results in cellular degeneration.
 Epithelial cell erosion in the gastrointestinal tract and proximal tubule are characteristic of arsenic toxicity.
-Arsenic is also a know carcinogen, but the mechanism of this effect is not definitively known.
+Arsenic is also a known carcinogen, but the mechanism of this effect is not definitively known.

 A wide range of signs and symptoms may be seen in acute arsenic poisoning including headache, nausea, vomiting, diarrhea, abdominal pain, hypotension, fever, hemolysis, seizures, and mental status changes.
 Symptoms of chronic poisoning, also called arseniasis, are mostly insidious and nonspecific.
 The gastrointestinal tract, skin, and central nervous system are usually involved.
 Nausea, epigastric pain, colic abdominal pain, diarrhea, and paresthesias of the hands and feet can occur.